dfm/emcee/docs/tutorials/line.rst

 .. image:: line_files/line_11_1.png

-It's worth noting that the optimize module *minimizes* functions whereas we would like to maximize the likelihood.
+It’s worth noting that the optimize module *minimizes* functions whereas we would like to maximize the likelihood.
 This goal is equivalent to minimizing the *negative* likelihood (or in this case, the negative *log* likelihood).
 In this figure, the maximum likelihood (ML) result is